Trams in Frankfurt (Oder): Lines

 Line 1 runs from the new housing development of Neuberesinchen through the city centre to the stadium.

 Line 2 connects the university campuses (the main building, the auditorium and the Marion Gräfin Dönhoff building) with the speech centre in the Witzlebenstraße and extends to the fairgrounds.

 Line 3 is a booster line for line 4 on weekdays.
 It operates Monday to Friday from the European University via the Südring to Kopernikusstraße, and, in rush hour, continues to the Technology Park and the hospital in the suburb of Markendorf (Ort) at 20-minute intervals.

 Line 4, a main line, runs from the Lebus-suburb in Frankfurt's north via the railway station and the Südring, past the new solar factories, to Markendorf (Ort).

 Line 5 is a tangential line - it "bypasses" the city centre, from Neuberesinchen via the station to the fairgrounds.
 However, it connects at Dresdener Platz or the station with lines towards the city centre.
 On weekdays, it is operated every 20 minutes by KT4Dms running in pairs, or a single KT4Dm, or a low-floor vehicle.

 Rolling stock

+KT4DM

+A total of 34 Tatra KT4D trams were delivered to Frankfurt between 1987 and 1990.
+After modernisation in 1992 these became type KT4DM and 16 were still in service as of 2021.

+GT6M

-SVF operates GT6M low-floor vehicle and KT4Dms.
+In addition to the KT4DM trams SVF also operates eight GT6M low-floor trams.
+The first of these was delivered in 1993 and they are numbered 301-308.

+ForCity Plus

+To replace the KT4DM trams a procurement project was started in 2018, jointly with Cottbus and Brandenburg, and a contract was awarded to Škoda Transportation in 2020.
+The first of 13 new trams was delivered to Frankfurt in April 2024.